3 minute read

 Restaurants are gaining value from the information they collect to make data-driven predictions.
 On the customer side, data collection can occur at all customer touchpoints and with any device connected to the cloud, including menu boards, ordering kiosks, and point-of-sale systems.

 In the kitchen, IoT enables data capture from cooking equipment, food sensors, and more.
 For example, our Xenial restaurant technology enables predictive cooking.
 The product, Xenial Chef, collects data from the point of sale.
 Then it uses current and historical sales information to indicate how much food to prepare and how to staff workers in the kitchen.
-This makes it easier to anticipate order volume and be ready to meet customer demand.
+This type of IoT data makes it easier to anticipate order volume and be ready to meet customer demand.
 The system even connects the kitchen ecosystem, including holding pans, broilers, and fryers, monitoring when food was put in them, when a tray came out, and at what time.
 This insight can help improve food quality and safety measures, avoid food waste, and potentially lower food costs.

 In the drive-thru lane, next-generation IoT solutions can help reduce friction in the customer ordering experience.
 For example, this could look like a car pulling into the drive-thru and being identified by a camera-based timer system, which helps in-store staff know who's waiting in line.
 An AI-powered voice assistant can take guest orders, while the outdoor menu board automatically suggests items to upsell based on that customers' order, time of day, popular menu items, and even outside temperature.
 The camera-based timer system could also capture various service time metrics, allowing restaurant operators to understand and improve drive-thru service times and determine the need for line busters.
 In this way, interconnected IoT devices would work together to help restaurants serve more customers, even faster, with less manual processes involved.